yext/search-core/docs/answers-core.verticalresults.verticalkey.md

 ## VerticalResults.verticalKey property

-The vertical key associated with the vertical results
+The vertical key associated with the vertical results.

 <b>Signature:</b>